D&G Bus: Fleet

 As of January 2025, the fleet consisted of 126 buses.
 Fleet livery was originally cream and blue, it has since been replaced by a red with yellow signwriting scheme.
 During January 2024, the company revealed a new fleet livery.
 Red is the main colour dominating the majority of the vehicle, but now features a yellow diagonal stripe with the rear of the vehicle being dark blue.
 This scheme is similar to the newer livery of Centrebus vehicles.

-As of April 2025, 30 buses in D&G’s fleet adorn the new livery.
+As of July 2026, 64 buses in D&G’s fleet adorn the new livery.

-The fleet mainly consists of Optare Versas, Enviro 200's & Wright Streetlites.
+The fleet mainly consists of Optare Versas, Enviro 200's & Enviro 200 MMCs.

 Since December 2023, D&G acquired a number of brand new and second-hand Enviro 200 MMCs, both the short and long wheel-base varieties.

 As of August 2024, the firm acquired a number of brand new MCV eVoRa bodied Volvo B8RLEs, six of which feature ‘the nines’ livery.
+Since then, more Evoras have arrived in a new brand for ‘the orange one’.

+The company are continuing to invest in vehicles for the fleet, mainly beginning to standardise with Alexander Dennis Enviro200 MMCs and Optare Solo SRs.